Skills Over MCPs: Context-Efficient Agent Capabilities

 • PEP 723 for inline dependencies (optional but recommended)

-Choose what fits your workflow.
+Pick whatever fits your workflow.
 The pattern works with any language that supports:

 1. CLI argument parsing